Azure/azure-storage-fuse/README.md

             - Client ID (Use this if you are using a custom Managed Identity endpoint)
             - Object ID
             - Resource ID
+        - Client ID can be specified in the config file by the key 'identityClientId' or as the environment value AZURE_STORAGE_IDENTITY_CLIENT_ID
+        - Object ID can be specified in the config file by the key 'identityObjectId' or as the environment value AZURE_STORAGE_IDENTITY_OBJECT_ID
+        - Resource ID can be specified in the config file by the key 'identityResourceId' or as the environment value AZURE_STORAGE_IDENTITY_RESOURCE_ID
     - Add Storage Blob Data Contributor roles to this identity in the Storage account.
+    - MSI_ENDPOINT environment value can be used to specify a custom AAD endpoint to authenticate against
+    - MSI_SECRET environment value can be used to specify a custom secret for an alternate managed identity endpoint.
 - Service Principal Name (`authType SPN`)
     - Requires servicePrincipalClientId, servicePrincipalTenantId, servicePrincipalClientSecret specified in the config file.
-    - Alternatively servicePrincipalClientSecret can be specified by the environment value AZURE_STORAGE_SPN_CLIENT_SECRET
+    - Alternatively servicePrincipalClientId, servicePrincipalTenantId and servicePrincipalClientSecret can be specified by the following environment values instead: AZURE_STORAGE_SPN_CLIENT_ID, AZURE_STORAGE_SPN_TENANT_ID, AZURE_STORAGE_SPN_CLIENT_SECRET
-    - AZURE_STORAGE_AAD_ENDPOINT`environment value can be used to specify a custom AAD endpoint to authenticate against
+    - AZURE_STORAGE_AAD_ENDPOINT environment value can be used to specify a custom AAD endpoint to authenticate against
     - Add Storage Blob Data Contributor roles to this identity in the Storage account.

 ### Environment variables